esrlabs/bake/documentation/concepts/merge.rst

 A configuration, e.g. a LibraryConfig, can have a mergeInc flag:
     - "no" = none of the include folders of this config will ever be merged.
-    - "yes" = all include folders inclusive inherited include folders will be merged when compiling this config (except include folders which configs have explicit mergeInc "no").
+    - "yes" = inherited include folders will be merged when compiling this config (except include folders which configs have explicit mergeInc "no").
+    - "all" = all include folders will be merged when compiling this config (except include folders which configs have explicit mergeInc "no").
     - unset = when building THIS config no include folders are merged.

 Usually only very few configs should have mergeInc "no".
 This might be necessary if source files have broken include directives.